HamzaZF/azure-rag-hub-spoke-infrastructure/README.md

 ## 🎯 Use Cases

 This architecture is ideal for:
-- **RAG-based chatbots and Q&A systems** that need secure access to Azure OpenAI
+- **AI-powered applications** requiring secure access to Azure OpenAI and AI Search
-- **Document intelligence applications** combining AI Search with GPT models
+- **Enterprise cloud applications** needing private connectivity to Azure services
-- **Enterprise AI applications** requiring private connectivity to AI services
+- **Microservices architectures** with containerized workloads
-- **Microservices architectures** where AI workloads run in containers
+- **Multi-tier applications** requiring network isolation and security
-- **Hybrid scenarios** where on-premises systems need secure cloud AI access
+- **Hybrid cloud scenarios** connecting on-premises systems to Azure securely

 ---